 The best of both worlds!
 Short and long teeth on one rake makes this rake more versatile.
 It can be used in many different applications.
 This rake is not for everyone though.
 Some people prefer to have the straight edge on one side of the rake instead of teeth on both sides.

-A great all-around rake, not as bulky and awkward as an aluminum grading rake.
+Many groundskeepers love this rake.
+It’s a great all-around rake, not as bulky and awkward as an aluminum grading rake.
 This lightweight rake truly excels with finesse work where detailed finish grading is desired.
 I’ve found that groundskeepers either really love this rake or they hate it.
 It all comes down to personal preference.
 The teeth are easily replaced if broken.
-Unfortunately the main manufacturer in the U.S. recently moved their plant and the over 100-year-old machine that creates these rakes is proving very testy as they attempt to get it up and running.
-We hope it returns soon.
+(Learn more about the Wooden Rake here)

 If you are dealing with pebbles and rocks on your infield skin, this rake can be your best friend.
 The screening rake combined with a steel mat drag and a sifter scoop shovel will help to greatly reduce the population of pebbles and stones in the infield skin over time.
 This rake will also do an adequate job in rough grading and removing other trash from the soil as it is graded.